The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 The stretch of beach before arriving at Telchac is really beautiful, spacious, and with easy access to the ocean.
 The problem is that it’s difficult to find access simply because there are many private homes and hotels.

+However, if you get off the main road and drive along the beach dirt road, you may find a couple of beach entrances.
+I found one by driving around the hotel Tecnohotel Beach in San Benito, which is also a great option if you want to spend the weekend there.
 If you drive as if you are going to the hotel, but continue along the side road, you will get to the public beach access.
 Not much space to park but enough to find a spot.

 Again, there are no beach facilities, just plain sand and emerald water, usually all for yourself.

-During the weekdays, the price of the beach access is 250 MXN, but if you just want to eat at the restaurant and hit the beach without using their facilities, you don’t have to pay the 250MXN. (you must on the weekends, though)
+Otherwise, you can pay 300 MXN (15 USD) on weekends to access the beach and the facilities, plus the use of kayaks and paddleboards.
+Then you pay for what you eat at the restaurant.
+During the weekdays, the beach access is 250 MXN, but if you just want to eat at the restaurant and hit the beach without using their facilities, you don’t have to pay it (you must on the weekends, though).

 Xcambó Mayan Ruins

 You can also hike to the top of the temples and appreciate the spectacular views.
-On the way, look out for flamingoes on both sides of the road.
+On the way, look out for flamingos on both sides of the road.
 You will likely see a lot of them.

-Right after the turn to the Xcambo’ Mayan Ruins, you will see the entrance to the Reserva Ecologica Sayachaltun on the lagoon side.
+Right after the turn to the Xcambó Mayan Ruins, you will see the entrance to the Reserva Ecológica Sayachaltún on the lagoon side.
 I am so glad I stopped by because the place is very well maintained, and you can appreciate sitting on the pier on the lagoon, enjoying the absolute silence, interrupted only by the sound of the birds passing by, sometimes even flamingos.

 They organize tours around the lagoon in small boats to spot the local fauna, including crocodiles.
 Very affordable and worth it.

 The restaurant is also a great spot where you can enjoy a good meal from breakfast to lunch and dinner.
 This is one of the decent seafood restaurants in the area, so keep it in mind.
-The other one that I was suggested is in Telchac, called Tiburones, also a good seafood restaurant.
+The other one that was suggested to me is in Telchac, called Tiburones, also a good seafood restaurant.

 Where to stay in the Telchac area (includes San Benito and San Bruno)